...

 Establishing Joint Ownership: Holding property jointly with rights of survivorship ensures that your partner will automatically inherit the property upon your death, bypassing the probate process.

-Considering Domestic Partnership: Depending on the specific circumstances and legal options available in your jurisdiction, the establishment of a domestic partnership may offer additional legal recognition and protections for your relationship.
+Considering Domestic Partnership: Depending on your specific circumstances and the legal options in your jurisdiction, establishing a domestic partnership may provide additional recognition.
+It can also offer extra protection for your relationship.

 In Conclusion: The Importance of Thorough Estate Planning